 The Group Core Credit Risk Policies (CCRPs) established for Consumer Banking/ Wealth Management and Institutional Banking set forth the principles by which DBS conducts its credit risk management and control activities.
-These policies, supplemented by a number of operational policies and standards, ensure consistency in identifying, assessing, underwriting, measuring, reporting and controlling credit risk across DBS, and provide guidance in the formulation of businessspecific and/ or location-specific credit risk policies and standards.
+These policies, supplemented by a number of operational standards and guidelines, ensure consistency in identifying, assessing, underwriting, measuring, reporting and controlling credit risk across DBS, and provide guidance in the formulation of business-specific and/ or location-specific credit risk policies and standards.

-The operational policies and standards are established to provide greater details on the implementation of the credit principles within the Group CCRPs and are adapted to reflect different credit environments and portfolio risk profiles.
-The CCRPs are considered and approved by GCPC.
+The operational standards and guidelines are established to provide greater details on the implementation of the credit principles within the Group CCRPs and are adapted to reflect different credit environments and portfolio risk profiles.
+The CCRPs are considered and approved by the GCPC.

-Credit risk is managed by thoroughly understanding our customers - the businesses they are in, as well as the economies in which they operate.
+Credit risk is managed by thoroughly understanding our corporate customers - the businesses they are in, as well as the economies in which they operate.
+It is also managed through statistical models and data analytics for retail customers.

 The assignment of credit risk ratings and setting of lending limits are integral parts of DBS' credit risk management process, and we use an array of rating models for our corporate and retail portfolios.
-Most of these models are built internally using DBS' loss data, and the limits are driven by DBS' Risk

-Appetite Statement and the Target Market and Risk Acceptance Criteria (TMRAC).
+Most of these models are built internally using DBS' loss data, and the limits are driven by DBS' Risk Appetite Statement and the Target Market and Risk Acceptance Criteria (TMRAC).

 Wholesale borrowers are assessed individually using both judgmental credit risk models and statistical credit risk models.
 They are further reviewed and evaluated by experienced credit risk managers who consider relevant credit risk factors in the final determination of the borrower's risk.
 For some portfolios within the SME segment, DBS also uses a programme-based approach to achieve a balanced management of risks and rewards.
-Retail exposures are assessed using credit scoring models, credit bureau records as well as internally and externally available customer behaviour records.
-These are supplemented by our Risk Acceptance Criteria.
-Credit extensions are proposed by the business unit, and these are approved by the credit risk function after taking into account independent credit assessments and the business strategies set by senior management.
+Retail exposures are assessed using credit score models, credit bureau records as well as internally and externally available customer behaviour records supplemented by our Risk Acceptance Criteria (RAC).
+Credit applications are proposed by the business unit, and applications outside the RAC are independently assessed by the credit risk managers.